 In some animals with persistent ionized hypercalcemia, identification of the cause will be obvious after analysis of history (vitamin D exposure, drugs, ingestion of houseplants), and physical examination findings (masses, organomegaly, cancer, or granulomatous disease).
-In other animals, the cause will not be obvious and hematology, serum biochemistry, body cavity imaging, cytology, and histopathology may be required.
+In other animals, the cause will not be obvious, and hematology, serum biochemistry, body cavity imaging, cytology, and histopathology may be required.
 In many animals, use of specialized assays, including measurement of PTH, PTHrP, and/or vitamin D is necessary to confirm a diagnosis.

 If lymphadenopathy is present, a lymph node aspirate or biopsy should be performed to check for lymphosarcoma.
 If a tumor of the anal sac is found, surgical removal should be attempted.
 Any other neoplasm should be treated by surgical removal, chemotherapy, or radiation therapy.
 Problems may arise when hypercalcemia is complicated by renal failure, or when primary hyperparathyroidism or occult malignancy is suspected.
-In these cases, the cause of hypercalcemia may not be obvious and additional steps must be taken to differentiate primary hyperpara-thyroidism from occult tumors causing hypercalcemia.
+In these cases, the cause of hypercalcemia may not be obvious, and additional steps must be taken to differentiate primary hyperparathyroidism from occult tumors causing hypercalcemia.

 Because the ionized calcium fraction is the biologically active form and the component that regulates production of PTH, measurement of the ionized calcium concentration is the first step in evaluation of calcium abnormalities.
-If ionized calcium is normal, even if total calcium is elevated, no further diagnostics are warranted.
-If ionized calcium is elevated, then PTH and PTHrP determinations should be considered if there are no obvious causes of the hypercalcemia.
+If ionized calcium is normal, even if total calcium is increased, no further diagnostics are warranted.
+If ionized calcium is increased, then PTH and PTHrP determinations should be considered if there are no obvious causes of the hypercalcemia.

 Ionized calcium is measured in serum or heparinized plasma by an instrument using a calcium-specific electrode.
 Serum ionized calcium may be falsely high when collected in serum separator tubes.
 There is simultaneous measurement of pH, which affects the binding of calcium to protein in an inverse manner.
 An increase in pH is accompanied by a decrease in ionized calcium.
 Serum samples collected and handled in anaerobic conditions provide the best results with ionized calcium assays.
 Samples collected in EDTA tubes are unsuitable, because EDTA binds available ionized calcium.